-Walnut Roasted Veg Salad is brimming with as much deliciousness as good-for-you ingredients including fiber, healthy fats, and the plant compounds that protect us from heart disease, diabetes, cancer and brain deterioration.
+Walnut Roasted Veg Salad is brimming with delicious, good-for-you, healthy ingredients: fiber, healthy fats, and the phytochemicals that protect us from heart disease, diabetes, cancer and brain deterioration.

 I’d like you to meet my family.

 - My mom and her twin sister were treated for high blood pressure.
 My aunt was on dialysis for years because of the effects.

 - One grandma died from complications of osteoporosis.

 - The other grandma suffered with pancreatic cancer.
 My grandpa died from heart disease.

 - My dad was treated for prostate cancer and heart disease.

 Does my family tree look like yours?
 This is a big reason I live the lifestyle I do – to fend off my genes!

 These diseases carry a genetic component, but lifestyle choices play a huge role in reducing the risk of developing them.
 Three major factors are responsible for most of them: